-Because fascia forms a three-dimensional web running throughout the body, the effect of myofascial release on any area is amplified to surrounding areas and deep into layers of tissue, so the effects of a myofascial treatment tend to be more profound and longer-lasting than working with just muscle or bone.
+Because fascia forms a three-dimensional web running throughout the entire body, the effect of myofascial release on any area is amplified to surrounding areas and deep into layers of tissue, so the effects of a myofascial treatment tend to be more profound and longer-lasting than working with just muscle or bone.

 What to expect from a session

 Myofascial release appointments take place at my home in Bardsey-cum-Rigton, West Yorkshire.
 Your appointment will last for 55 minutes from the scheduled start time.
 During your first appointment we will talk through your relevant health history, assess your current difficulties and plan a programme of therapy to suit you.
 At some point in your treatment programme, this is likely to include exercises, which I will teach you, to build strength and mobility so your body can continue to heal after any hands-on treatment.
 I will also carry out a postural assessment, so please ensure you are wearing something that you feel comfortable in, ideally underwear or shorts under your clothes.
 If you prefer to remain fully clothed for the assessment please ensure you are wearing something that enables me to see your posture – nothing too baggy please.

 Planning your treatment programme

-We hope you will notice some immediate reduction in your symptoms following your first myofascial treatment.
+I hope you will notice an immediate improvement in your mobility following your first myofascial treatment.
 However, it is unlikely that you will be ‘fixed’ after one treatment, particularly if the problems have built up over time, or are caused by external factors such as your work environment.